top of page

 Our website will show previous research and projects, lectures, and resources in electric power conversion field.
 The electrification of transportation applications is meaningful to enhance sustainable energy development, which needs further exploration and development.
 Although the motor drive system is old-fashioned, we can still create something novel and practical to reshape the facany achievement in terms of the power electronics and drives field.

-Currently, I am working as an Assistant Professor at University of Aberdeen, UK, exploring state-of-the-art techniques in the power electronics and drive control.
+Currently, I am exploring state-of-the-art techniques in the power electronics and drive control.
 If you have any thoughts/interests, please contact me via E-mail.

 FUTURE POSSIBLE POWER ELECTRONIC RESEARCH